 After a lot of jumping across buildings ourselves, we found a monk (Dadaluma) who served as midboss, and located Terra’s resting place not much further on.
 Terra was on a bed, and lashed out at us before ping-ponging around the room.
 We got our explanations from the Esper Ramuh, who appeared from nowhere and explained that he had called Terra here.
 Seeing as how we were overdue for some exposition, Ramuh decided to provide.

 Ramuh explained that Espers and Humans used to live together before the War of the Magi, when Humans infused themselves with the power of Espers to fight against other Espers.
-He explained that in order to get away from the Humans, the Espers made their own world or dimension to live in and went into hiding.
+He explained that in order to get away from the Humans, the Espers made their own world or possibly dimension to live in and went into hiding.
 Ramuh explained that he was the only Esper living in the moral world, because he looks enough like a human to pass.
 He says that one day the Emperor Gestahl and his men found the entrance to the Esper’s hidden land and attacked them, kidnapping several Espers and killing three of them before the gate was sealed.

 Ramuh said that Gestahl was using the Magitek Research Facility to forcibly drain power from the kidnapped Espers, but that this was not the ideal way to gain their power (kind of a morbid thing for him to know, poor guy).
 The ideal way would be to use the power of Magicite, the crystal-like, ovaloid form of a dead Esper, which could communicate power directly to the user, but could only be given voluntarily.
 To help us out, he gave us the Magicite of the three dead Espers and then sacrificed himself to join us as well (why this is preferable to, say, joining the party, I don’t know).
-Aside from Ramuh, the three dead Espers were Cait Sith (a frequent FF monster), Siren (from FFIV) and Kirin (brand new).
+Aside from Ramuh, the three dead Espers were Cait Sith (a frequent FF monster), Siren (from FFV) and Kirin (brand new).

 The party decided to follow Ramuh’s lead to go rescue the Espers from the Magitek Research Facility, but that would mean leaving Terra and finding a way past the Empire’s closed ports.
 Cyan and Gau showed up in the room at just that instant, because obviously we’re going to do another party selection sequence.
-Cyan even had the gall to say that yes, they should send party members to defend Narshe before we went.
+Cyan even had the gall to say that yes, they should send party members to defend Narshe before we moved on.
 You just left, asshole!

 Party selection this time around was more restricted than last time, as Locke and Celes forced their way into the party.
 Once again, we would have a maximum of four characters, so of course I just re-established the old party, and ordered the other two to march back to Narshe where they should have been all along.
 Terra was left entirely unguarded among surreal and probably-not-human, quite-possibly-monsters Zozoites.
 Great plan, team.